 Non-seasonal produce typically must be harvested before it is ripe, cooled to stall ripening, stored and transported significant distances to where it will be sold and consumed.
 The ripening process is then controlled by hot rooms, humidity and ethylene to cause even, uniform ripening.
 The other way seasonal fruits and vegetables are farmed in Australia is with the assistance of greenhouses.
 While there are no food safety issues with either of these methods, seasonal fruit and veggies are naturally ripened on the plant, tree or vine and harvested when they are in their prime.
 This means tastier, crispier vegetables and sweeter fruits.
 Strawberries are a great example of how sweet and delicious in-season varieties are.

 3. More nutritious

-Buying out-of-season fruits and vegetables can mean your food has travelled thousands of kilometres with controlled aging in that time.
-This can affect nutrient density – particlarly some antioxidants.
-Green leafy vegetables like spinach are rich in folic acid which decays over time and the vitaminc C content of spinach can decrease by up to 90 percent!
+Buying out-of-season fruits and vegetables can mean your food has travelled thousands of kilometres with controlled ageing in that time.
+This can affect nutrient density – particularly some antioxidants.
+Green leafy vegetables like spinach are rich in folic acid which decays over time and the vitamin C content of spinach can decrease by up to 90 percent!
 In-season produce is fresher and this can mean it’s higher in nutritional value.